Erskine Village: Late 1980s1990s: Decline

 By 1989, the mall had a vacancy rate of about 25 percent.
 In response, Sebastian Holdings of Chicago assumed management of the mall and hired consulting firms to study the property for its viability.
 MassMutual assumed the deed to the mall in 1991, doing so in lieu of foreclosure on a $22,000,000 mortgage by its then-owners, Scottsdale Mall Partners Limited.
 Representatives of MassMutual proposed renovations to the mall to include off-price and outlet stores.
 The May Department Stores Company, then-owners of L. S. Ayres, closed the store in January 1992 due to declining sales.
 Mall owners filed a suit against May Department Stores, stating that the vacant store could potentially damage the viability of the mall, and that L. S. Ayres was in violation of its lease terms by closing before the lease had expired.
 The company was required to reopen the store until its lease expired, or sell it to another retailer, and it was reopened in July 1992.
 Mall ownership changed again between 1992 and 1993, going first to Dial Properties of Omaha, Nebraska, and then to Richard I. Rubin of Philadelphia, Pennsylvania, by year's end.

 By early 1993, the mall was only 54 percent occupied.
 Renovation plans held by Rubin that year included the addition of skylights and new elevators, as well as a food court and comedy club.
 In addition, the mall's theater was expanded to six screens.
 By the time these renovations were finished, the mall had increased to over 70 percent occupancy.
 The company also sought a second time to develop a fourth anchor store on the mall's south side.
 General Growth Properties also assumed management duties at this point and hired another new mall manager.
 Under their management, a number of new stores opened including Applebee's, Bath & Body Works, and MCL Cafeterias.
 These stores helped increase mall occupancy to over 80 percent.
 Despite these additions, sales remained low at the L. S. Ayres store, which closed again in late 1999 upon expiration of its lease.
-Employees of this store were offered the opportunity to transfer to the University Park Mall store.
 Following the closure of L. S. Ayres, a number of smaller stores closed within the mall.
 As a result, MassMutual put the mall up for sale in July 2000.
 Montgomery Ward closed by year's end, thus meaning the mall had two vacated anchor stores.
 In March 2001, a retail analyst hired by MassMutual noted that a number of malls across the country had suffered from declining tenancy due to a closure of anchor stores, and had proposed subdividing the former Montgomery Ward and L. S. Ayres spaces into big box stores such as Stein Mart or Old Navy.